Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

     "#root": {}
   }

 where the root object, i.e. :literal:`mainJson`, has been omitted in this document.
 If one wants to check whether the returned object actually represent an array, instead of using the built-in :literal:`is_array` method, one has to use the function :literal:`bool isConvertibleToArray( const json& j )` defined in :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h`.
 This function returns :literal:`true` if :literal:`j` is of value type :jsontype:`object` and all its non-special keys math the expression :literal:`@i`, with :literal:`i` convertible to :class:`int`, or if :literal:`j` is already of value type :jsontype:`array`.
-After this check, it is safe to call the function :literal:`json getAsArray( const json& jsonObject )` to convert the object back to array type.
+After this check, it is safe to call the function :literal:`nlohmann::json getAsArray( const json& jsonObject )` to convert the object back to array type.
 During this process, the information stored in the special keys is lost, so this is rarely done.
 Instead, the :literal:`from_json` function of :class:`std::vector` has been overridden so that it is possible to write:

 .. code-block:: cpp

-  json jsonObject = getValue< json >( mainJson, "integrator" );
+  nlohmann::json jsonObject = getValue< nlohmann::json >( mainJson, "integrator" );
   jsonObject.is_array( );                                           // false
   isConvertibleToArray( jsonObject );                               // true
   std::vector< Integrator > integrators = getAs< std::vector< Integrator > >( jsonObject );

-.. note:: :class:`json` objects of value type :jsontype:`array` (or convertible to array) are not only convertible to :class:`std::vector` , they can also be used to create e.g. an :literal:`Eigen::Matrix` or an :literal:`std::set`.
-The :literal:`to_json` and :literal:`from_json` functions for :literal:`Eigen::Matrix` are defined in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`, making use of the custom :literal:`from_json` implementation for :class:`std::vector` (i.e. the :class:`json` object is first converted to a vector of vectors, and then to an :literal:`Eigen::Matrix`).
+.. note:: :class:`nlohmann::json` objects of value type :jsontype:`array` (or convertible to array) are not only convertible to :class:`std::vector` , they can also be used to create e.g. an :literal:`Eigen::Matrix` or an :literal:`std::set`.
+The :literal:`to_json` and :literal:`from_json` functions for :literal:`Eigen::Matrix` are defined in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`, making use of the custom :literal:`from_json` implementation for :class:`std::vector` (i.e. the :class:`nlohmann::json` object is first converted to a vector of vectors, and then to an :literal:`Eigen::Matrix`).

 .. warning:: No custom implementation of the :literal:`from_json` function for :literal:`std::set` is provided by :literal:`json_interface`, since this type is not used by Tudat (as of now).
-In the future, if one wants to use the :literal:`getValue` function with :literal:`std::set` as template argument, the default :literal:`from_json` function for :literal:`std::set` will have to be overridden to allow conversion of :class:`json` objects of value type :jsontype:`object` to :literal:`std::set`, in a similar way as been done for :literal:`std::vector` in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`.
+In the future, if one wants to use the :literal:`getValue` function with :literal:`std::set` as template argument, the default :literal:`from_json` function for :literal:`std::set` will have to be overridden to allow conversion of :class:`nlohmann::json` objects of value type :jsontype:`object` to :literal:`std::set`, in a similar way as been done for :literal:`std::vector` in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`.

 .. note:: The :literal:`to_json` function of :literal:`std::map` and :literal:`std::unordered_map` have been overridden in :class:`Tudat/InputOutput/JsonInterface/Support/valueConversions.h`, so that the special keys are not assigned to the converted map.